Isopod00/Automatic-Sprayer/README.md

 The main functions of the code are to:
   1. Connect to my home wifi network to allow for over-the-air software updates
+  2. Connect to the Adafruit IO service to allow for commands to be sent over Wifi
-  2. Allow the user to configure system settings such as the interval between sprays and the spray duration using the touch screen
+  3. Allow the user to configure system settings such as the interval between sprays and the spray duration using the touch screen
-  3. Keep track of the time remaining until the next spray and display it to the user on the touch screen
+  4. Keep track of the time remaining until the next spray and display it to the user on the touch screen
-  4. Allow the user to manually initiate a spray whenever they want via a digital button on the touch screen
+  5. Allow the user to manually initiate a spray whenever they want via a digital button on the touch screen

-The code for this project utilizes the Elegoo_GFX, Elegoo_TFTLCD, Touchscreen, WiFi101, and ArduinoOTA libraries, all of which can be found [here](https://github.com/Isopod00/Automatic-Sprayer/tree/Wifi-Enabled/Code/Libraries) in the project repository.
+The code for this project utilizes the Elegoo_GFX, Elegoo_TFTLCD, Touchscreen, WiFi101, ArduinoOTA, and Adafruit_MQTT libraries, all of which can be found [here](https://github.com/Isopod00/Automatic-Sprayer/tree/Wifi-Enabled/Code/Libraries) in the project repository.
 The SPI library is also used, which is included in the Arduino IDE by default.

 <img align="right" alt="Touchscreen Display" src="https://github.com/Isopod00/Automatic-Sprayer/blob/Wifi-Enabled/Pictures/Touchscreen%20Display.jpg?raw=true" width="40%">